Staying Young in Menopause - Take Control of Your Body

 Tips for Joint Pain

 Lift your legs.
-It feels good when you can lay down on the couch and lift your legs after a long day.
-They suddenly do not seem so tired and heavy anymore.
-The same applies to joint pain – lifting your legs above the level of the heart can help alleviate joint and muscular pain in your legs.
+It feels good when you give yourself permission to lay down on the bed and lift your legs after a long day.
+They suddenly do not seem so tired and heavy after a certain time period.
+The same applies to painful joints and medical conditions — lifting your legs above the level of the heart can be a therapy or effective treatment to help alleviate joint and muscular pain in your legs.

 Tips for Weight Gain

 Eat well and stay hydrated.
-The first thing that usually comes to mind when you need to lose weight is not eating.
-This tactic could not be more wrong.
-Do not skip meals, because it will not help you lose weight.
-Quite the contrary; not eating for long periods makes you feel hungrier and often leads to binge eating on junk food.
+The first thing that usually comes to mind when you need to lose weight is dieting.
+This tactic does not always helpful as a women's health initiative.
+Careful not to skip meals because this won't help with weight loss or estrogen production.
+Quite the contrary; not eating for a serious length of time increases your appetite and often leads to binge eating junk food.
+This is even worse for your health care and mood changes.
+Instead, focus on eating good foods and maintaining a healthy diet.

-Stay hydrated so that your body can flush out toxins, and eat three meals a day.
-Keep in mind the balance between proteins, healthy fats, and complex carbs.
+Stay hydrated so that your body can flush out toxins and eat three meals a day for a healthy diet.
+When reaching for a beverage, opt for water instead of caffeine and keep in mind the balance between proteins, healthy fats, and complex carbs.
 If you keep eating balanced meals, soon your hormones will reach a balance, too.
+Consult your healthcare provider for what good choices can be made to reach a healthy weight.

-Choose whole foods over processed ones.
-Whole foods are where vitamins and minerals stay, along with vitamin-like components, water, and fiber.
-These are all crucial parts of proper nutrition and healthy eating.
+Make alterations to choose whole foods over processed ones.
+Whole foods include vitamins and minerals, along with vitamin-like components, water, and fiber.
+These are an indication of proper nutrition, healthy eating, and lowering body weight.
 Supply your body with those compounds for optimal function.

 Tips for Hot Flashes

 Practice deep breathing and meditation.
-Hot flashes and night sweats only get worse with stress, so finding a useful technique for relaxation is key to reducing those symptoms.
+Hot flashes and night sweats only get worse with stress, so finding a useful technique for relaxation is key for the treatment of hot flashes.
 Try deep breathing or meditation at the onset of hot flashes, and after some practice, you should start seeing results.
-An excellent exercise to try out is counting until five while breathing in deeply and then counting until five again while breathing out.
-Close your eyes and follow your breath for at least 10 minutes, then repeat this every morning and evening.
+Breathing exercises to try out are counting until five while breathing in deeply and then counting until five again while breathing out.
+Close your eyes and follow your breath for at least 10 minutes, then repeat this every morning and evening depending on the severity of hot flashes you experience.
+After consecutive months of this, you'll notice improvements in lowering blood pressure and insomnia.

 Find a hobby.
-Relieving night sweats and hot flashes are in many ways about preventing stress from entering your life and finding ways to relax.
-Choose an activity that brings you joy, whether it is painting, yoga, walking in the park, dancing, or exercising.
-Those who have reached menopause need pleasant and engaging activities that would help relieve hot flashes when they happen and also prevent them in the first place.
+Relieving night sweats and hot flashes starts by relieving stress and increasing relaxation.
+Choose an activity or try lifestyle changes that bring you joy, whether it is painting, yoga, walking in the park, dancing, or exercising.
+Those who are going through the menopause transition need pleasant and engaging daily activities as a treatment of hot flashes and to help with mental health and supportive care.

 (3) Stacie Geller and Laura Studee.
 “Botanical and Dietary Supplements for Menopausal Symptoms: What Works, What Doesn’t.”